Milnor number of plane curve singularities in arbitrary characteristic

 The previous sections compute the term on the right hand side.
-Using Greuel and Nguyen result~\cite{gn:12}, we show that the conjecture is true when $f$ is non degenerate.
-Here one has to be careful about the definition of degenerate, which is not the same for us and for them.
+Using Greuel and Nguyen result~\cite{gn:12}, we show that the conjecture is true when $f$ is non-degenerate.
+Here one has to be careful about the definition of degenerate, since our definition does not coincide with Greuel-Nguyen's one.